CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-VMware requires VLAN per each type of traffic (storage, vSAN, vMorion, Overlay (TEP), etc.).
-Our use-case's focus is only on the overlay VM - underlay BM traffic and switches configuration for it.
+VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMorion, or Overlay (TEP) traffic.
+This use case focus is only on the overlay VM to VM traffic and switches configurations.

 {{%/notice %}}